-Another, Tech Nation Entrepreneur Engagement Manager Mo Aldalou, kicked off the panel with a series of impressive statistics from Tech Nation Report 2020 that painted a picture of health for the region’s digital tech ecosystem.
+Our Tech Nation Entrepreneur Engagement Manager Mo Aldalou kicked off the panel session with a series of impressive statistics from Tech Nation Report 2020 that painted a picture of health for the region’s digital tech ecosystem.

 Manchester hit national and international headlines in March when it was revealed that tech investment grew 277% in 2019, making it the fastest-growing tech city in Europe.
 The North West as a whole attracted £600m of VC investment in the same year and is home to five digital tech unicorns and four high-value scaleups.
 Between 2015 and 2019, £25m was invested in AI, and £77m was invested in emerging tech companies (in all sectors) in the region.
 However, as Mo reminded delegates, numbers only tell half of a story.

 Before turning the topic of conversation to the Coronavirus-shaped elephant in the room, Mo asked panellists for their thoughts on what makes North West tech tick.
 From Liverpool, Tickr (appropriately) was highlighted as an example of the region’s strong fintech credentials, while Edtech and immersive tech were mentioned for their “huge cohorts of great businesses”.